lufinkey/react-native-spotify/README.md

 	* *Returns*

-		An object with the current player state, or null if the player has not been initialized.
+		A *PlaybackState* object, or *null* if the player has not been initialized

-		The state properties are:

-		* **playing** - boolean indicating whether the player is playing
-		* **repeating** - boolean indicating whether the player is repeating
-		* **shuffling** - boolean indicating whether the player is shuffling
-		* **activeDevice** - boolean indicating whether the current device is the one playing
-		* **position** - the position of the player in the current track, in seconds